hale/dungeon/ASSESSMENT2_REPORT.md

 action-state pairs is quite large.

-The discount rate is the result of trial and error, where much higher values would quickly cause Q values to reach +/-Infinity.
+The discount rate is the result of trial and error, where much higher values would quickly cause Q-values to reach +/-Infinity.

 The algorithm uses a HashMap for the data store.
 I wanted to avoid primitive types (such as a 2D array), since using object orientation would allow the data structure to be more easily changed at a later point.

-Since the Q-Table associates action-state pairs with the Q values, I created an `ActionState` wrapper class to identify a unique action and state combination.
-Overriding `equals()` and `hashCode()` simplified Q table updates.
+Since the Q-Table associates action-state pairs with the Q-values, I created an `ActionState` wrapper class to identify a unique action and state combination.
+Overriding `equals()` and `hashCode()` simplified Q-table updates.

 The Q-Learning implementation is based on pseudocode taken from Chapter 7 of *Artificial Intelligence for Games* (2009) by Ian Millington and John Funge.